ChoosedayGuides

 Quick temperature checks

-For low-stakes questions where directional consensus is enough — "should we do a team lunch or dinner?" — Slack emoji reactions are fine.
+For low-stakes questions where directional consensus is enough, team lunch, which venue for the offsite, Slack emoji reactions are fine.
 When accuracy doesn't matter, ease matters more.
 Reserve proper votes for decisions that actually have consequences.

 Communicating the outcome